February 2025

 Community Engagement

-Teresa Girolamo was featured on the Moments of Joy podcast to talk about systematic exclusion of racially and ethnically minoritized individuals from autism research.
-Tune in here, and follow Camille here.
+Teresa Girolamo was featured on the Moments of Joy podcast to talk about robust sampling in autism research.
+Follow podcast host Camille here.